hapify/cli/README.md

 Alias: `hpf n`

-This command will clone a boilerplate using git and configure it.
+This command let you clone and configure a boilerplate.
-It will also prompt a form to:
+It will prompt a form to:

 -   select a boilerpalte
 -   select or create the project to use